dogtagpki/pki/docs/installation/ca/Installing_CA_Clone.md

 Prepare a file (e.g. ca-clone.cfg) that contains the deployment configuration.

 A sample deployment configuration is available at [/usr/share/pki/server/examples/installation/ca-clone.cfg](../../../base/server/examples/installation/ca-clone.cfg).
-It assumes that the master CA is running at https://master.example.com:8443, the master CA signing certificate has been exported into `master-ca_signing.crt`, the master admin certificate and key have been exported into `master-ca_admin_cert.p12`, and the master admin PKCS #12 password file has been exported into `master-pkcs12_password.conf`.
+It assumes that the primary CA is running at https://primary.example.com:8443, the CA signing certificate has been exported into `ca_signing.crt`, the admin certificate and key have been exported into `ca_admin_cert.p12`, and the admin PKCS #12 password file has been exported into `pkcs12_password.conf`.

 Then execute the following command: